-If you own your practice or if you are an independent contractor providing services to a healthcare facility, you must consider the legal structure of your business entity and the protections it can provide to you.
-For example, as its name implies, a limited liability company (LLC) can provide a limited level of liability protection to its owners, commonly referred to as its members, in the following manner.
+If you own your practice or you are an independent contractor providing services to a healthcare facility, you must consider the legal structure of your business entity and the protections it can provide to you.
+For example, as its name implies, a limited liability company (LLC) can provide limited liability protection to its owners, commonly referred to as its members, in the following manner.

 About the Author: By Jessica Pendergraft, CFP®* is a financial planner with Provenance Wealth Advisors, an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs and a registered representative with Raymond James Financial Services.
 She can be reached at the Firm’s Miami office at (954) 712-8888 or via email at email@example.com.